Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Creating a reputation as the market leader may allow you to increase your prices and win long-term contracts.

-- Building brand awareness for a product makes the product easier to sell.
-It also makes it easier to launch new products.
+- Building brand awareness for a product makes it easier to sell.
+It also makes it easier to launch new products under that brand.

-- Making consumers feel good about your company can boost sales.
+- Making consumers feel good about your business can boost sales.

 You may want to convey a specific one-off message to your market